CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/01-ModelingADie.md

 our program without running the game itself.
 These types of tests are called **Unit Test** (they test small "units" of code).

+# 00. Create a Feature Branch

+It is considered bad practice to work directly on a branch that others might be using (e.g. `main`/`development`).
+If you're the only one working on a project, it can be tempting to do this (and you probably won't run into any issues).
+In this project, we will focus on good practices.
+Thus, you should create a feature branch.
+Branch naming is different from team to team but for this project I am going to recommend using `{username}/{feature-name}`.

+{% include GitHub/NewBranch.md branch_name="username/die-class" %}

 # 01. The Die Class

 When programming, it is often useful to model real world objects as data.
 We can